lorebiga/CheckboxTree/README.md

-You should have received a copy of the GNU General Public License along with CheckboxTree; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA
+You should have received a copy of the GNU General Public License along with CheckboxTree; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301, USA.